 God calls Abraham's name and Abraham answers, "Behold, here I am."

-22:2 And he said, Take now thy son, thine only son Isaac,- In this new call, God called him to a new test and this was concerning his son.
-He had had many tests, but not like this one.
-In this one, three commands were before him.
+22:2 And he said, Take now thy son, thine only son Isaac, whom thou lovest - In this new command, God called him to a new test, and this was concerning his son.